NSLS-II-CSX/lakeshore336/README.md

 IOC for the Lakeshore 336 controller.

 Implementation used at 2ID (SIX)
-	* python scripts and notebooks to load calibration tables are included
++ python script and notebooks are available to load calibration tables over the network
-	* notebooks are titled to reflect temperature probe make and model
++ notebooks are titled to reflect the make and model of the temperature probe